custom-components/ble_monitor/faq.md

 There are several ways:

-1. Using TelinkFlasher, see also the instructions [here](https://community.home-assistant.io/t/xiaomi-passive-ble-monitor-sensor-platform/177352/407)
+1. LYWSD03MMC only: using TelinkFlasher, see also the instructions [here](https://community.home-assistant.io/t/xiaomi-passive-ble-monitor-sensor-platform/177352/407)

     - Keep the sensor close to the mobile phone (android only) or Windows computer.
     - Make sure that the bluetooth is enabled.